mdb/mdb.github.io/source/blog/2012-08-11-collecting-team-metrics-with-git.html.markdown

 thumbnail: waves_thumb.png
 ---

-Per recent co-worker interest in metrics surrounding team performance, the following offer a few simple techniques for extracting team-health-oriented metrics from a Git repository.
+Per recent co-worker interest in metrics surrounding team performance, the following offer a few simple techniques for extracting team-health-oriented metrics from a git repository.
 Note that these are just a few basic solutions which require minimal tooling.
-Many alternative and more-developed solutions exist too
+Many alternative and more-developed solutions exist too.

 ##View the Total Number of Commits Per Developer within the Codebase